-- If you were the parent of a child with an autism spectrum disorder, what programs and strategies would suit your personality and lifestyle and why?
-Discuss 2-3 programs and/or strategies.
-Based on the programs and strategies that you chose, what conclusion can you draw about your philosophy of teaching children with ASD? - Read through the programs for children with ASD in your textbook and the documents posted in Moodle. - Make sure to cite any information that you have taken from the textbook or your own research. - Format: This assignment should be typed and double-spaced.
+- Objective: The objective of these writing assignments is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: These assignments are designed to apply knowledge from the chapters and class discussions. - Format: This assignment should be typed and double-spaced.
 Do not include title pages.
 Include your name at the top of each page.
-A minimum of one inch margins on each side.
-12 point Times New Roman font is preferred.
-Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
+A minimum of one-inch margins on each side.
+12-point Times New Roman font is preferred.
+Each assignment should have a minimum length of 750 words but is not to exceed 1000 words.
 Students will be evaluated according to the attached rubric: Critical Writing Response Rubric.